 The patient initially experiences pain in the affected area.
 Over time, the pain gets worse and continuous.
 In some cases, the pain is subtle, and the patient may not see a doctor for several months.

 The progression of pain with Ewing sarcoma tends to be faster than in most other bone cancers.
 Typically, bone cancer pain is deep, nagging, and has a permanent character.
+Other symptoms include:

-- There may also be swelling in the affected area
+- Swelling in the affected area.

-- Often the bone will weaken, resulting in a significantly higher risk of fracture
+- Often the bone will weaken, resulting in a significantly higher risk of fracture.

 Causes of bone cancer